denorg/starter/README.md

 ### CLI with [DPX](https://github.com/denorg/dpx)

-After [installing DPX](https://github.com/denorg/dpx), you can directly use the CLI with `dpx` without having to install it:
+After [installing DPX](https://github.com/denorg/dpx), you can directly use the CLI using the `dpx` command:

 ```bash
 dpx --allow-read starter <arguments>